MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 ### Remarks

-A type `reverse_iterator` is use to iterate through the set in reverse.
+A type `reverse_iterator` is used to iterate through the set in reverse.

 ### Example